When we spoke to some professional photographers about the best tripod under $100, the opinions were mixed.

 That fits our backpack comfortably without straining our backs.

-Further, it has an impressive maximum load of 33 lbs. and extends to 62” which works well with some of our heavier setups that we use for wildlife.
+Further, it has an impressive maximum load capacity of 33 lbs. and extends to 62” which works well with some of our heavier setups that we use for wildlife.

 It comes with a 28mm ball-head with two bubble levels for added precision.
 The panning is incredibly smooth without any jitters or jerks.